nolan-meyer/hw3-datasci/03_exercises--1-.md

   ggplot() +
   geom_density(aes(x = time_of_day)) +
   facet_wrap(~ day_of_week) +
-  labs(x = "", y = "", title = "Density of bike rental events by time of day in hours")
+  labs(x = "", y = "", title = "Density of bike rental events by time of day in hours and day of the week")
 ```

 ![](03_exercises--1-_files/figure-html/unnamed-chunk-10-1.png)<!-- -->